woooil/CS496-w2/Readme.md

 ## Overview
 * * *
 This app is almost the same as the Catchmind game.
-This app Supports multiple users through socket programming
+<br>This app Supports multiple users through socket programming

 <br>